-Thus, our anti-coronavirus drug program is moving rapidly towards human clinical trials.
+Thus, our anti-coronavirus drug program is now very close to entering the human clinical trials stage.

 COVID-19 Competitive Landscape

 Because of the "Operation Warp Speed" program in the USA, and other international programs that accelerated vaccine developments in both private sector and public-private partnerships, several vaccines against the original strain of the SARS-CoV-2 have become available.
 Significant speed-up in regulatory agencies, and experts teaming together to solve problems rapidly, as well as very high levels of funding enabled these developments.